Christian Counseling for Children

 Easing Stress When Moving to a New House

 Relocating your whole life is not an easy thing to do.
 Moving house is one of the more stressful things that an average person goes through.
 That’s one of the reasons why one can read the biblical stories in Exodus and Numbers of the ancient Israelites grumbling on their desert sojourn with some sympathy.
 Imagine settling and uprooting yourself and your family so often!
 Unfortunately, moving house, while being extremely stressful, is one of the realities that we must contend with at some point in our lives.
 For many of us, we’d rather remain rooted right where we are.
 There is a sense of comfort, familiarity, and security in being in one place and building our lives there.
 And so, when a move needs to happen, it can be disruptive, unpleasant, and stressful.
+Plano Christian Counseling is here to help you navigate the transition with faith-based guidance and support, so you can find peace and stability in the midst of change.
 Why Moving House Is Stressful There are many reasons why moving house is stressful.
 Sometimes it’s the reasons behind the move that make it stressful, while in many cases the simple fact of moving itself is the issue.
 Each of us has our own level of tolerance for change and disruption to our daily routines.
 Often, it’s only when your routine is disturbed – when you don’t get that morning coffee or your morning commute is disrupted – that you see how out of sorts you are for the rest of the day.
 Moving house can be stressful for the following reasons: The circumstances behind the move There are many reasons why people move.
 Sometimes, those reasons are less than pleasant, and that can add to the stress one experiences.
-If you need to move because you couldn’t keep up with the mortgage payments, or if you’re moving due to a loss in the family, or if you’re moving to be close enough to support [...]
+If you need to move because [...]

 Comments Off on Easing Stress When Moving to a New House